astronomer/astro-docs/enterprise/next/06_manage-astronomer/06_apply-platform-config.md

 ```sh
 $ kubectl get ns
 ```
-To get the value for the platform release name, run:
+To identify the value for your platform release name, run:

 ```sh
 $ helm ls -n <your-platform-namespace>
 ````